 Underpinning the provision of education by nation states, Apple (1996, 2001b) contends there are four groups of social movements that are historically responsible for shaping educational policies globally hence the reforming of teacher education.
 He identifies them as: the new middle-class parents, neoliberals, the neoconservatives, and the authoritarian religious populists (Apple, 1996, 2001a, 2001b).
 Whilst the movement of authoritarian populism originally conceived by Stuart Hall (1978) emerged in the context of Thatcherism and British right-wing politics as authoritarian and populist, Jessop, Bonnett, Bromley and Ling (1984) extended Hall's notion arguing that the movement of authoritarian populism emerged in the as a solution to the British economic and political crisis at that time.
 Elsewhere, Dix (1985) explores the concept in Latin American political contexts wherein he envisions two types of populist movements, the authoritarian populist and the democratic populist.
-In the context of North America, Apple (1996) explores authoritarian populism specifically as a religious social movement, as explored by Apple (1996) that appears more relevant.
+In the context of North America, Apple (1996) explores authoritarian populism specifically as a religious social movement.
+In the context of PNG, it is authoritarian populism specifically as a religious social movement, as explored by Apple (1996) that appears more relevant.